-Initial statements can become elaborated upon in time, so we will take Michael Mageau's early description of his assailant where he described him as short, possibly 5'8'', heavy set, with a beefy build, but not blubbery fat of around 195-200 lbs and had short curly hair in a military style cut, combed up in a kind of pompadour, light brown, almost blond.
-He was between 26-30 years of age and was not wearing glasses, but made emphasis to the fact that he could not recall anything unusual about his assailant other than he had a large face.
+Initial statements can become elaborated upon in time, so we will take Michael Mageau's early description of his assailant, where he described him as short, possibly 5'8'', heavyset, with a beefy build, but not blubbery fat, around 195-200 lbs, short curly hair in a military style cut, combed up in a kind of pompadour, light brown, almost blond.
+He was between 26-30 years of age and was not wearing glasses, but made reference to the fact that he could not recall anything unusual about his assailant, other than he had a large face.

-Bryan Hartnell described his attacker as having brown hair, 225-250 lbs in weight and 5'8''- 6'00'''' in height, but admitted he was a bad judge of height because he was so tall.
-Nevertheless it was similar to the description given by Michael Mageau.
+Bryan Hartnell described his attacker as having brown hair, 225-250 lbs in weight and 5'8''- 6'0" in height, but admitted he was a poor judge of height because he was so tall.
+Nevertheless, it was similar to the description given by Michael Mageau.

-Bryan Hartnell also added, that the man spoke with a drawl, a form of slow drawn out speech pattern, and later during the interview described the man's voice as a unique way of talking.
-Kevin Robert Brooks highlighted the fact that Donald Lee Bujok suffered from a pronounced speech impediment, he gained control of in time by speaking in a slow monotone form, apparently mistaken as a drawl.
+Bryan Hartnell also added, that the man spoke with a drawl, a form of slow drawn out speech pattern - and later during the interview with Deputy Collins described the man's voice as a unique way of talking.
+Kevin Robert Brooks highlighted the fact that Donald Lee Bujok suffered from a pronounced speech impediment, in which he gained control of in time by speaking in a slow monotone manner, apparently mistaken as a drawl.

-The police dispatcher who took the call in the early hours of July 5th 1969 was 26 year old Nancy Slover, who described the voice as mature, without accent, who spoke even but consistent, soft but forceful, as if reading from a script.
-However, it is equally conceivable the killer may have been speaking the way he always did, applying control, in the monotone fashion, that was now as natural to him as the murderous rampage he had embarked upon.
+The police dispatcher who took the call in the early hours of July 5th 1969 was 26-year-old Nancy Slover, who described the voice as mature, without accent, who spoke even but consistent, soft but forceful, as if reading from a script.
+However, it is equally conceivable the killer may have been speaking the way he always did, applying control in the monotone fashion that was now as natural to him as the murderous rampage he had recently embarked upon.

-These are the questions Kevin Robert Brooks has wrangled with, in his conviction and search for the truth behind California's most hidden evil.
-Despite all the correspondence, cryptograms, and cat and mouse games employed by the man labeling himself the Zodiac Killer, could the answer simply lie somewhere three and a half miles west of Deer Lodge, that fell from the mouth of a killer one fateful September afternoon.
+These are the questions Kevin Robert Brooks has wrangled with, in his conviction and search for the truth behind America's most infamous serial killer.
+Despite all the correspondence, cryptograms, and cat and mouse games employed by the man labeling himself the Zodiac Killer, could the answer simply lie somewhere three and a half miles west of Deer Lodge, that fell from the mouth of a killer one fateful September afternoon?